-The simplest way to define life science is the study of living organisms and life processes.
+The simplest way to define life sciences is the study of living organisms and life processes.

 At NCBiotech, we see it as science involving cells and their components, products and processes.
 Biology, medicine and agriculture are the most obvious examples of the discipline.
 However, as science becomes ever more complex, it is more difficult to find clear definitions and boundaries.

 What is Biotechnology?